What is social listening?

 • Don't forget to consider ethics and the question: "do I want to collect and use this data? ", even if this is allowed and possible.

-In addition, not all content that is shared online is relevant to your research question.
-You are probably not interested in all posts on Twitter or all the news.
+However you choose to retrieve the data, remember: not all content shared online is relevant to your research question.
+You are probably not interested in all the posts on Twitter/X or all the news from online newspapers.

-That is why it is important to think about how you ensure that you keep irrelevant data out as much as possible, without overlooking any relevant data (this is also called Information Retrieval).
-For example, you can draw up the most suitable query (search query) based on keywords, hashtags, website and authors' names.
+Therefore, it is important to think about how to ensure that you keep irrelevant data out as much as possible, while not missing relevant data (this is also called Information Retrieval).
+For example, you can create the most appropriate query (search query) based on keywords, hashtags, website and author names.

 Analysing techniques